tvobrachini/django-localflavor-br/README.rst

 =================================

-* forms.BRPhoneNumberField: A form field that validates input as a Brazilian phone number, with the format XX-XXXX-XXXX.
+* forms.BRPhoneNumberField: A form field that validates input as a Brazilian phone number, with the format XX-XXXX-XXXX or XX-XXXXX-XXXX.

 * forms.BRZipCodeField: A form field that validates input as a Brazilian zip code, with the format XXXXX-XXX.